kanterjoe/passportTemplate/README.md

 `passport.authenticate('local')` will use the local strategy.
 The function after passport.authenticate is where you change what will be sent back You will probably want to put in a redirect to their next page or "true" to display the rest of the page if it's a single page app (currently it returns a json file from the database, including their username and password).

 Be careful about order; initialize, then session, then routes.
 This is correct in this repository, so just copy everything within the 'boilerplate' comments.
 Don't touch it.
 Seriously.
-Joe worked really hard on it.
+Joe says it is super finnicky.
 Also, only the route(s) corresponding to your strategy need to be present.

 #### github-authentication-routes.js (OAuth strategy)
-"`passport.authenticate('github')` will use the GitHub OAuth strategy.
+`passport.authenticate('github')` will use the GitHub OAuth strategy.
 The '/login/github' route will redirect to github's authentication.
 The user will the login directly on GitHub's website.
 If authenticated, it will redirect back to a route you define in github.js > const strategy{ callbackURL: }.
+This route is known as the 'Callback' route, and needs to be defined by you.
+In this example, it is defined as `/login/github/callback`.
 Otherwise it will redirect back to the Homepage URL defined in the GitHub OAuth registration (some others allow you to define something else).

 ## passport-init.js
 Change the `secret` to a random long-ish string.
 It uses this to create your session ids, but you don't need to remember this.
 Change `passport.use` to require the correct auth_strategies file (local.js for local, or github.js for github OAuth).
 Serializing shuts down a session and stores info to persistent storage, and deserialization pulls info from persistent storage when a new session is started (user logs in).
 If not using MySql/Sequelize, you will need to change the db syntax in `const deserializeUser` to match your db.

-# A Practical Note of Great Import
-`req.user` will be filled in for you (an object containing all the user information stored in the database) after setting up passport.
-Rest of your team/you can then access user information from db with `req.user.whateverPropertyYouWantFromDB`.

 ## More Sundry Information